PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 from prefect.storage import Docker

 flow = Flow(
-    "gcs-flow",
+    "docker-flow",
     storage=Docker(registry_url="<my-registry.io>", image_name="my_flow")
 )
 ```

 After registration, the flow's image will be stored in the container registry
-under `my-registry.io/my_flow:<slugified-current-timestamp>`.
+under `my-registry.io/<slugified-flow-name>:<slugified-current-timestamp>`.
 Note that each
 type of container registry uses a different format for image naming (e.g.
 DockerHub vs GCR).